christinerose/gibbr.org/blog/nim/index.md

 The key to Nim is to always finish your turn with a num-sum of 0.
 This is always possible as long as the nim-sum isn't 0 at the start of your turn.
-The the nim-sum will always be less than the value of the largest stack, so you can take the decimal value of the Nim sum from this (or another) stack - which will result in a nim-sum of zero.
+The nim-sum will always be less than the value of the largest stack, so you can take the decimal value of the nim-sum from this (or another) stack - which will result in a nim-sum of zero.
 If the nim-sum is already zero, taking any coin will make that no longer the case.

 The player who can win the game will be the player with a zero nim-sum on their last turn, which is predicated on them having a zero nim-sum (and their opponent always having a non-zero nim-sum) on their turn from the beginning.